Green-Innovative-Bank/.github/README.md

 Green Innovative Bank is an online financial institution founded in Mzimba, Malawi, with a revolutionary approach to banking.
 Our primary goal is to support and empower sustainable, green businesses while driving solutions to combat climate change.
 We aim to transform the way the world views and uses money by embracing virtual currency as a primary means of transaction, eliminating paper money to contribute directly to reducing the environmental impact of traditional banking systems.
 In a world where climate change is one of the greatest challenges of our time, Green Innovative Bank stands at the forefront of a new banking era.
-Our mission goes beyond just providing financial services—it is about creating a positive, long-term impact on the environment while modernizing how we interact with money.
+Our mission goes beyond just providing financial services it is about creating a positive, long-term impact on the environment while modernizing how we interact with money.
 ________________________________________
 Our Mission: Revolutionizing the Banking Sector for a Greener Future At Green Innovative Bank, we are committed to reshaping the financial landscape to fight the ongoing climate crisis.
 We firmly believe that the financial sector has a pivotal role to play in creating a sustainable future, and we are passionate about providing innovative solutions to tackle environmental problems.